MrZalTy/deej/README.md

 ---

 Do you need a DJ for your Discord parties?
-Just call DeeJ, he will come to your channel and play your favourite song!
+Just call DeeJ, he will come to your channel and play your favorite music!

-## 📕 How does it work ?
+## 📕 How does it work?

 The project uses the `Discord.js` SDK alongside `discord-player` package to stream audio tracks from different providers (Spotify, Youtube, Soundcloud...) to Discord.